Torrent Dangers Everyone Should Know to Keep Botnets off Your Network

 That technology was rapidly improving, and over a period of several years, we upgraded the 'amplifying' types of devices several times, migrated to newer wireless standards, added access point technology, hard wired more areas in our home, and most importantly learned to change the default router settings along with adding WEP encryption to secure access to our network.

 Changing the Default Router Settings and Enabling an Encryption key for Network Access

 This is a really important aspect that everyone should know how to do, and I'm going to assume that most everyone either does know how, or has that setup by their ISP or whoever setup their wireless network.
-If anyone has questions about this, and my assumption isn't correct, let me know in the comments section below, and I'll add a section to this lens on how to do that.
+If anyone has questions about this, and my assumption isn't correct, let me know in the comments section below, and I'll add a section on how to do this.

 Description of the Likely Scenario that Created Vulnerabilities in our Network

 Over time our boy's knowledge of, and usage of technology far surpassed our own.
 We also seemed to have less time than when they were younger, and our computer usage was primarily aimed at getting things done, whereas their usage had a much broader scope.
 Not only did they rely on it for school work, applications and administrative things, but it became the hub for most of their social interaction, as well as their primary source for media of any kind.